Famous Supporters for Wear A Hat Day

 “Wear a hat not to cover your head but to open your eyes."

-“Wear a Hat Day is a fun initiative to help fund vital research into brain tumours.
-I fully support it and urge you to join me on March 28th by wearing a hat and helping to fund the fight against brain tumours.”
+“Wear A Hat Day is a fun initiative to help fund vital research into brain tumours.
+I fully support it and urge you to do the same by wearing a hat, holding an fundraising event, and helping fund the fight against brain tumours.”